microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

 The solution to this problem is to add a new class, `vk::khr::CooperativeMatrix`, which will be defined in a header file "vk/khr/cooperative_matrix.h".
-This class will create an object with Spir-V type `OpTypeCooperativeMatrixKHR`.
-Functions are added that will expose the Spir-V the operations that take cooperative matrices as operands.
+This class will create an object with SPIR-V type `OpTypeCooperativeMatrixKHR`.
+Functions are added that will expose the SPIR-V the operations that take cooperative matrices as operands.
 All functions are defined to match the corresponding operations in the (SPV_KHR_cooperative_matrix)[https://htmlpreview.github.io/?https://github.com/KhronosGroup/SPIRV-Registry/blob/main/extensions/KHR/SPV_KHR_cooperative_matrix.html] extension.

-To help implement `vk::khr::CooperativeMatrix`, we will also introduce a utility class `vk::util::ArithmeticSelector`.
-This class will be defined in a header file "vk/util/arithmetic_selector.h".
-It can be used to generate inline Spir-V arithmetic instructions with the correct opcode for the type.
+To help implement `vk::khr::CooperativeMatrix`, we will also introduce utility classes `vk::util::ArithmeticSelector` and `vk::util::ConversionSelector`.
+This class will be defined in a header file "vk/opcode_selector.h".
+They can be used to generate inline SPIR-V arithmetic and conversion instructions with the correct opcode for the types.

-The interface for `vk::khr::CooperativeMatrix` uses enums that are defined in the Spir-V specification.
+The interface for `vk::khr::CooperativeMatrix` uses enums that are defined in the SPIR-V specification.
 The required enums will be defined in "vk/spirv.h".

 ## Detailed design